drivenet/sslkeylog/README.md

 Note that `%LD_PRELOAD%` **must be set in both places** to support both systemd service startup and `SIGUSR2`-induced restart that is used by the nginx binary upgrade script.

 ## Log format
-Logs are created each minute, the name is prefixed with `%SSLKEYLOGFILE%`, then suffixed with minute-precision timestamp and PID.
+Logs are created every second, the name is prefixed with `%SSLKEYLOGFILE%`, then suffixed with second-precision timestamp and PID.
 The log line format is as follows:
 ```text
 <rfc3339_timestamp> <source_ip>:<source_port> <destination_ip>:<destination_port> <sni> <hex_cipher_suite> <server_random> <client_random> <premaster>